pivotal/docs-tap/getting-started.hbs.md

 The guides in this section provide hands-on instructions for developers and operators to help you get started on Tanzu Application Platform.

+VMware also provides an experimental developer sandbox environment.
+For more information, see [Access an experimental developer sandbox environment](install-online/sandbox.hbs.md).

 ## <a id="get-started-prereqs"></a>Prerequisites

 Before you start, verify you have successfully: